Heineken brands: Birra Moretti

 Birra Moretti was founded in Udine in 1859 by Luigi Moretti.
 Heineken acquired the company in 1996, selling the brewing plant to the new Castello beer company.
 There are eight beers under the Birra Moretti brand.

-Birra Moretti is the main brand, a 4.6% abv pale lager launched in 1859; followed by La Rossa is a 7.2% strong dark lager or dunkel.
+Birra Moretti is the main brand, a 4.6% abv pale lager launched in 1859, followed by La Rossa is a 7.2% strong dark lager or dunkel.
 Other brands include Doppio Malto, Baffo d'Oro, and Sans Souci.
 It also has a number of bottled beers named after regions of Italy, such as Piemontese, a 5.5%ABV fruit beer.

 Affligem Brewery

-Affligem Brewery was founded in 1074, making it not only one of the oldest breweries in Belgium, but also one of the oldest businesses in the country and world.
 The Op-Ale brewery in Opwijk, Belgium was licensed by the Affligem Abbey to brew beers under the Affligem Abbey brand name, along with their own Op-Ale, as well as beers under the brand name of the Postel Abbey.
 Affligem was taken over by Heineken who renamed it the Affligem brewery.

 The brewery produces a range of beers, including Affligem Blonde, a 6.8% pale ale; Affligem Dubbel, a 7% dubbel, Affligem Tripel, a 9.5% tripel and Affligem Patersvat, a 6.8% belgian ale.